Band cusk-eel: Behavior

 Little is known about the behavior of cusk eels in general and what is known is not often specific to species.
 Many cusk eels are known to cohabitate alongside or within the bodies of invertebrates.
 Most are known to burrow during the day, possibly to conserve energy and/or avoid predators.
 This burrowing has been caught on video in multiple species and occurs tail first, the fish backing up and down into soft sand or mud until covered.
 In soniferous species, a loud jackhammer-like sound is emitted by males for the attraction of a mate.
 They are thought to feed on small invertebrates such as shrimp or worms.

 Reproduction

 Male band cusk eels lack copulatory organs.
-As a result, eggs are externally fertilized and kept together in gel-like clumps.
-Which float near the surface.
-The juveniles are rarely seen except in two studies of multiple different dusk-eels variations.
+As a result, eggs are externally fertilized and kept together in gel-like clumps, which float near the surface.
+The juveniles are rarely seen except in two studies of multiple dusk-eel variations.
 One study found larvae near the surface and traveling without sibling companionship.
 Another found that in certain situations they may cohabitate with other large invertebrates with or without using their companions for food.